mohancse1707/mohan.github.com/_posts/2021-08-29-Microservices-High-Availability-Spring-Boot.md

 * Security is enabled in API Gateway as this is the entry point for all service request, I assume that have a firewall in place, this could restrict inbound traffic to micro services and disallow anyone from accessing the microservices directly.

-* If any buil / compilation error occurs due the maven test execution, skip the test case execution using this command ```mvn spring-boot:run -DskipTests=true```
+* If any build / compilation error occurs due the maven test execution, skip the test case execution using this command ```mvn spring-boot:run -DskipTests=true```

 ### Source Code Download